Heim (1982): File Change Semantics and Anaphora #

 Indefinite persistence is judged acceptable; FCS predicts this via

-indef_adds_to_dom (the indefinite extends Dom and nothing closes it).
+indef_adds_to_dom (the indefinite makes its index familiar and nothing

 Single negation blocks; FCS predicts this via neg_blocks_dref